alttch/eva3/xc/drivers/phi/phi_devel.rst

 Handling events
 ---------------

-If the equipment sends some event, PHI should ask Driver API to handle it.
+If the equipment sends any event, PHI should ask Driver API to handle it.
 This can be done with method

 .. code-block:: python